vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/23_rAma_Devotion_in_a_shaiva_Holy_Place.md

 How successful the Vaiṣṇava pandits have been in their appropriation of a golden Śaiva formula, may become evident from Rāmānanda’s commentary

-ad locum, in which tārakaṁbrahma  is glossed as tārakaṁpraṇavaṁṣad
+ad locum, in which tārakaṁbrahma  is glossed as tārakaṁpraṇavaṁṣaḍakṣara-

-. akṣara-

 rāmamantrarājaṁvā \(similar ad  KKh 1.7.79\); this is again taken over, without mentioning of the source and with omission of the praṇava  option, in the trans-

 lation of G.V.
 Tagare in the Ancient Indian Tradition and Mythology Series:

-‘Rāma Mantra of six syllableṣ’ The composer of the Kāśīkhaṇd
+‘Rāma Mantra of six syllableṣ’ The composer of the Kāśīkhaṇḍa himself seems

-. a himself seems

 to have identified the Tāraka mantra with the syllable oṁ.
 8

-The Kāśīkhaṇd

-. a is a text that is to be dated after the regime change of ad 1193.
+The Kāśīkhaṇḍa is a text that is to be dated after the regime change of ad 1193.
 It reflects the recovery of the town and the resilience of the Hindu religious spirit in the 13th and 14th centuries, reconstructing the holy place on an unprecedented scale.
-The composer of the Kāśīkhaṇd

-. a made use of older
+The composer of the Kāśīkhaṇḍa made use of older

 sources, first of all Lakṣmīdhara’s Tīrthavivecanakāṇḍa \(TVK\), which quotes the Vārāṇasīmāhātmya of the Matsyapurāṇa \(MtP\) nearly in its entirety.
 The